September 30th, 2021 | How Setting a Company Has Changed My Life, Personal-Development Wise.

 Those Moments When You Notice Your Personal Development.

-With personal development is like with dieting.
+Personal development is like dieting.
 You don’t notice small changes from one day to another.
-But, if you see yourself in a mirror after a longer period of time, you might face a striking progress.
+But, if you see yourself in a mirror after a longer period of time, you might face striking progress.

 And I am not talking about any external benefits such as my income or the freedom to set my own schedule.
 I am talking about all the gradual changes on the inside that leveraged my quality of life in the past two years.

 A Little Incident On the Way Back Home.

 So, what happened this Tuesday?
 It all started in the early morning when I jumped out of bed with the plan to quickly check in, pack, and get on the suburban train towards the Modlin airport.
 After the night spent drinking wine with friends and watching “The Silicon Valley” show, I was so sleepy that I had a hard time trying to check in.

 It was going to be my return flight and I had previously skipped the check-in for the first flight (as I changed plans and travelled by car) I was quite blind at that point, I couldn’t find the option to check in and I only saw the information “The flight has already taken place” instead.

 At some point, I panicked.
 I concluded that perhaps, the fact that I didn’t fly the last time, led to blocking my reservation, and I booked the same flight again.
 It was a last-moment purchase so the price was high accordingly—despite the short flight distance, I had to give away an extra 60 Eur.
 Right after making a payment, I realized that I made a mistake but it was too late—the money was gone.